-- The radiology department will often submit their own bill for x-rays and CT scans.
+- The radiology department will often submit its own bill for X-rays and CT scans.

-- Doctors who provide treatment will submit their own bill for physician services.*
+- Doctors who provide treatment will submit their own bills for physician services.*

 If you need care at home after release from the hospital, you will receive a separate bill for services and/or products provided in the home, including visiting nurses, home health aide, physical therapy, occupational therapy, speech therapist or social worker, IV therapy and home medical equipment.

 Why you don’t know what the hospital is billing you for

 The hospital only sends you a Summary bill.
 They won’t send you an Itemized bill unless you request it.

 Even when you request it, they usually just send you another copy of the Summary bill.
 This happens to us all the time.
 The hospital doesn’t want you to see the Itemized bill because that’s when you’ll find out what they are really charging you for!